musab118/SmartFile/README.md

 Smart File Readme

 1. Clone the repository
-2. Run code in Pycharm or any Python IDE
+2. Run main.py in Pycharm or any Python IDE